Philosophy for Children

 - Wilks, S., 1995, Critical and Creative Thinking: Strategies for Classroom Inquiry, Armadale, Vic.: Eleanor Curtain.

-- Worley, Peter and Tamar Levi, 2011, The If Machine: Philosophical Enquiry in the Classroom, London: Continuum.
+- Worley, Peter, 2011, The If Machine: Philosophical Enquiry in the Classroom, London: Continuum.

-- Analytic Teaching: The Community of Inquiry Journal, Viterbo College, La Crosse, WI.
+- Analytic Teaching and Philosophical Praxis, Viterbo University, La Crosse, WI.

-- Childhood and Philosophy: Journal of the International Council of Philosophical Inquiry With Children.
+- Childhood & Philosophy, Official Journal of the International Council of the Philosophical Inquiry with Children (ICPIC).

 - Questions: Philosophy for Young People, published by the Philosophy Documentation Center, Bowling Green State University.
-Inaugurated in Spring 2001 with the support of the American Philosophical Association and the Northwest Center for Philosophy for Children.
+Inaugurated in Spring 2001 with the support of the American Philosophical Association and is now sponsored by PLATO.